"All land borders will be closed": FG announces barely 24 hours to 2023 election

-- The Federal Government of Nigeria has announced the closure of all land borders across the country
+- The Federal Government of Nigeria has announced the closure of all land borders nationwide

-- The spokesperson for the Nigerian Immigration Service Tony Akuneme who made the announcement said the borders will be closed for 24 hours
+- The spokesperson for the Nigerian Immigration Service, Tony Akuneme, who made the announcement, said the borders would be closed for 24 hours

-- Akuneme said that the NIS comptroller general has directed all command comptrollers, especially those in the border states to ensure strict enforcement of this directive
+- Akuneme said that the NIS comptroller general has directed all command comptrollers, especially those in the border states, to ensure strict enforcement of the directive

-On Thursday, February 23, the Federal Government of Nigeria ordered the closure of all land borders ahead of the 2023 general election.
+On Thursday, February 23, the Federal Government of Nigeria ordered the closure of all land borders before the 2023 general election.

 The Cable reports that the order was announced by the spokesperson for the Nigeria Immigration Service (NIS), Tony Akuneme.